-In 2011, our stockholders recommended, in a non-binding vote, that stockholder advisory votes on the Company's compensation of its executive officers be held every three years.
+In 2011, our stockholders recommended, in a non-binding vote, that stockholder advisory votes on the Company's compensation of its executive officers (a "say-on-pay vote") be held every three years.
 80.3% of votes cast were voted in favor of a three year frequency for such votes.